 “There.
 Is.
 No. Us!
 What is wrong with you that you can’t see that?
 I am so tired of talking to you and telling you that there is no place for you in my life.
 I want nothing else to do with you… ever!
 I want you to go away and leave us alone.
 You claim to care about me, then let me live my life.
 Just.
 Go.
 Away!”
 I turn to Frank.
 “As you know, this is Elena Lincoln.
 I am the only resident in this building that she has ever come to see.
 Please make a permanent note that she is no longer welcome in my residence and therefore in this building.
 If she ever enters this property again, please have her arrested for trespassing.”

 “You wait one second, Ms. Thing,” I hear Allen say and I turn around to see what is happening.
 “I realize that you don’t know this yet, but that woman who you keep antagonizing upstairs, that’s my sister and best friend.
-So you believe me when I tell you that I have no problem whipping your haggard ass and leaving you for dead on the sidewalk!” he growls.
-Needless to say, that got her attention.
-“At this very moment, there is a penthouse full of people upstairs who will gladly finish the job if I can’t.
-So for your own health and safety, I suggest you leave now!”
+So, you believe me when I tell you that I have no problem whipping your haggard ass and leaving you for dead on the sidewalk!” he growls.
+Needless to say, that gets her attention.
+“At this very moment, there’s a penthouse full of people upstairs who will gladly finish the job if I can’t.
+So, for your own health and safety, I suggest you leave now!”
 She looks from Allen to me and back to Allen.

 “This is not over!” she hisses.
 She keeps saying that… famous last words.